slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 draft: true
 date: 2020-05-31T19:15:45.030Z
 ---
-This tutorial is strongly inspired by the work of people behind https://codegregg.com/blog/netlifyMailchimpFunction/.
+This tutorial is strongly inspired by the work of people behind [https://codegregg.com/](https://codegregg.com/blog/netlifyMailchimpFunction/).
 They deserve all the credit.
-If you want to learn more about serverless functions provided by Netlify I recommend this blog post https://flaviocopes.com/netlify-functions/.
+If you want to learn more about serverless functions provided by Netlify I recommend [Netlify Lambda Functions Tutorial](https://flaviocopes.com/netlify-functions/) and [AWS (?) made simple: What is a Netlify function?](https://tlakomy.com/create-a-netlify-function-from-scratch) blog post .

 Instal Netlify CLI